 - The last big move killer amongst my friends and family have been homesickness.
 Leaving your support group and the familiarity of home can be a tough transition.
 You’ll want to definitely start exploring local events in your area as well as establish some new local haunts.
 Avoid the temptation to simply stay home and turn down social invites.
 It’s a recipe for depression and is sure to amplify any feelings of homesickness you had before.

 Well that’s it for my handy dandy checklist.
-Hopefully you can avoid some of the more common pitfalls of a big move and finally give your parents the ability to walk around their own house naked.
+Hopefully you can avoid some of the and finally give your parents the ability to walk around their own house naked.
 Have fun with that mental image, and good night.